A quick guide to migraine: symptoms, causes and treatment

 • Hunger, especially from skipping meals.

-If you think you have—or have had—a migraine, you should talk to a doctor.
+If you think you have—or have had—a migraine episode, you should talk to a doctor.
 A doctor will want to ask you some questions about your migraine symptoms.
 They may recommend certain tests to investigate other potential health problems that could be causing your migraines.

 If you’ve been diagnosed with migraine before and your symptoms change, you should speak to a doctor.
-If you start having more frequent migraine attacks you should also speak to a doctor.
+If you start having more frequent migraine episodes you should also speak to a doctor.

 You can also try these natural migraine relief strategies to help ease the pain: